mlochbaum/BQN/doc/arithmetic.md

 | Greater Than             | `>`   | 0 | 0 | 1 | Data
 | Greater Than or Equal to | `≥`   | 0 | 1 | 1 | Data

 The *ordered* comparisons `≤<>≥` are defined on numbers and characters (and arrays, by pervasion); they give an error for operation or namespace arguments.
 They order numbers as you'd expect, and characters by their code points.
-A character is considered greater than any number, even if it's `∞`.
+A character is considered greater than any number, even `∞`.

         3‿4‿5‿6 ≤ 5